-Option Description -L Add a directory to the list of paths that the linker searches for user libraries. -WI, Pass comma-separated arguments to the linker, '-WI, <arg>,'.</arg> -Xlinker Pass an argument to the linker, '-Xlinker <arg>'.</arg> -1 Search for a library when linking, '-l <library>'.</library> -shared Create a shared object that can be linked against. -static Link against static libraries.
+Option Description -L Add a directory to the list of paths that the linker searches for user libraries. -WI, Pass comma-separated arguments to the linker, '-WI, <arg>,'.</arg> -Xlinker Pass an argument to the linker, '-Xlinker <arg>'.</arg> -1 Search for a library when linking, '-l library>'. -shared Create a shared object that can be linked against. -static Link against static libraries. -static-arm-libs Link against static Arm libraries.